 Elvet church takes the provision of sound reinforcement seriously.
 It is our intention as well as an obligation to ensure that everyone can hear what is being said in church especially anyone who has hearing difficulties.
-We have a loop for hearing aid users in the church.
+We have a loop for hearing aid users in the church, the Hall and the Upstairs Room.

 In order to help us maintain this commitment it is very important that organisers of concerts and other activities who may be using the church make sure that their requirements are made clear when the booking is made.